NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 ### Example 2: List the top-level contracts and their names

-In addition to the `Iterator` implementation, the `Cursor` type also exposes procedural-style functions that allow you to navigate the source in an imperative fashion:
+In addition to the `Iterator` implementation, the `Cursor` type also provides procedural-style functions that allow you to navigate the source parse tree in a step-by-step manner:

 ```rust
 const SOURCE: &'static str = "